edgelesssys/marblerun/docs/docs/architecture/security.md

 The Coordinator holds MarbleRun's state, which consists of the [manifest](../features/manifest.md), the [managed secrets](../features/secrets-management.md), and the [certificates for its CA](../features/attestation.md).
 The state is stored encrypted in persistent storage.
 For this, MarbleRun uses [AES128-GCM](https://www.rfc-editor.org/rfc/rfc5116#section-5.1) and a generated 16-byte data encryption key (DEK).
-The DEK is also sealed to persistent storage to recover the state in case of a restart autonomously.
-[SGX sealing](https://www.intel.com/content/www/us/en/developer/articles/technical/introduction-to-intel-sgx-sealing.html) is used for that purpose.
 The Coordinator encrypts the DEK with a key encryption key (KEK).
-MarbleRun uses the SGX sealing key called `Product key` as its KEK, which is bound to its `Product ID` and the enclave's author `MRSIGNER` identity.
-In other words, a fresh and benign enclave instance of the same identity can recover that key.
+MarbleRun uses an [SGX seal key](#seal-key) as its KEK.
-Hence, if the Coordinator is restarted on the same CPU, it can obtain the same KEK from the CPU, decrypt the DEK, and recover its state.
+Hence, if the Coordinator is restarted on the same CPU, it can obtain the same KEK from the CPU, decrypt the DEK, and recover its state autonomously.

 ![Encrypted state single instance](../_media/enc-state-single.svg)

-If the Coordinator is restarted on a different CPU, it won't be able to obtain the same SGX sealing key from the CPU.
+If the Coordinator is restarted on a different CPU, it won't be able to obtain the same SGX seal key from the CPU.
 To address this, MarbleRun provides a [recovery feature](../features/recovery.md#recovery).
 The manifest allows for specifying a designated Recovery Key.
 The Recovery Key is a RSA public key.
 Upon startup, the Coordinator encrypts the DEK with this public key and returns it to the user.
 In case of a recovery event, the user decrypts the DEK locally and [uploads it to the Coordinator](../workflows/recover-coordinator.md).